AlexandreChern/MA_4261/my_folder/GPU/use_GPU_on_talapas.md

 `srun --pty --account=erickson  --gres=gpu:1 --mem=8G --time=240 --partition=testgpu bash`

+This can be stored into a shell script and reused later

 ##### 2. Load cuda library this is very important !
 `module load cuda/10.1`